Shalom Sharabi

-Sar Shalom Sharabi (שר שלום מזרחי דידיע שרעבי), also known as the Rashash, the Shemesh or Ribbi Shalom Mizraḥi deyedi`a Sharabi (1720–1777), was a Yemenite Rabbi, Halachist, Chazzan and Kabbalist.
+Sar Shalom Sharabi (שר שלום מזרחי דידיע שרעבי), also known as the Rashash, the Shemesh or Rabbi Shalom Mizraḥi deyedi`a Sharabi (1720–1777) was a Yemenite Rabbi, Halachist, Chazzan and Kabbalist.
 In later life, he became the Rosh Yeshiva of Bet El Yeshiva in the Old City of Jerusalem.
 His daughter married Rabbi Hayyim Abraham Gagin of Jerusalem, making him the great-great-grandfather of Shem Tob Gaguine, the "Keter Shem Tob."
 His son was Yitzhak Mizrahi Sharabi and his grandson was Chief Rabbi Chaim Abraham Gagin.

 Biography

 Sar Shalom Sharabi was born in Jewish Sharab, Yemen.
-He moved to the Land of Israel, then under Ottoman rule, in fulfilment of a vow.
+He moved to Jerusalem, then under Ottoman rule, in fulfilment of a vow.
 On his way he stayed in India, Baghdad and Damascus.
 In Damascus, he was involved in a dispute of Halacha over the minimum olive size kezayit of matzah that one should eat at the Pesach Seder.

-In Israel, he made a strong impression on the local rabbinic sages, and is frequently mentioned in their books.
+In Jerusalem, he made a strong impression on the local rabbinic sages, and is frequently mentioned in their books.
 At Bet El Yeshiva, he belonged to a group of 12 mekubalim along with Hida, Torat Hakham, Rabbi Yom-Tov Algazi and other sages of Sephardic and Yemenite congregations.
 He remained at Bet El Yeshiva until his death, eventually becoming Rosh Yeshiva.
 He himself was a devotee of the teachings of Rabbi Isaac Luria, and a principal innovator within Lurianic Kabbalah.

 Popular tradition links his departure from Yemen with a miracle that occurred after a rich Muslim woman tried to seduce him.
 In Bet El, he worked as a servant and hid his learning from others; when his knowledge of Kabbalah was accidentally discovered, he became a member of the kabbalistic circle.
 According to legend, the prophet Elijah appeared to him, and he is understood by the major Kabbalists as being himself the Gilgul of the Arizal.
 His grandson, Solomon Moses Hai Gagin Sharabi, wrote a poem of praise on his mastery of the Etz Hayyim and Shemonah She'arim of Hayyim Vital.
 Members of Bet El continue to prostrate themselves on his grave on the Mount of Olives on the anniversary of his death.

 Sharabi is credited with the miracle that opened the Kotel to Jews.